Master of Arts in Political Science

 POLS 5936Internship6

-POLS 5973Professional Paper3
+POLS 5973Professional Paper/Project3

 M.A. in Political Science with Graduate Certificate in History

 Couples 21 semester credit hours of graduate study in Political Science with 18 SCH of graduate study in History.
-Graduates of the certificate program write a professional paper and receive an M.A. in Political Science but earn a certificate in History and have enough graduate hours to teach in both History and Political Science in Texas community colleges.
+Graduates of the certificate program write a professional paper/project and receive an M.A. in Political Science but earn a certificate in History and have enough graduate hours to teach in both History and Political Science in Texas community colleges.

-Choose one of the following
+Choose one of the following3

 Comparative Politics